amboar/amboar.github.io/_posts/2023-06-08-inspecting-boot-performance-in-openbmc.md

 ---
+title: Inspecting Boot Performance in OpenBMC
 author: Andrew
 ---

-# Inspecting Boot Performance in OpenBMC

 OpenBMC uses [systemd][] as a system management daemon.
 While this raises some eyebrows given the environment, it's what we have.
 At least it provides